 3.2.2 Aggregation stream: a stream that sources media to two or more component streams and/ or sinks media from two or more component streams which are related to each other with a certain grouping semantics.
-The aggregation stream exists only in the interior of the context.
+The aggregation stream exists only in the interior of the context whereas the component streams represent external streams.
 Within one context a stream may be defined as an aggregation stream in one termination and as a normal stream in another termination.

 [End Correction]